 Following each irrigation event, system drainage will continue to take place through gravity to the lowest points in the valve.
 Likewise following each pulse event drainout will continue to occur.
 This can result in an excessive amount of water accumulating in these areas, impacting tree health and orchard access.

-As a result of drainout many irrigators are reducing or eliminating their use of pulsing and running longer irrigation shifts.
+As a result of drainout many irrigators are reducing or eliminating their use of pulsing and running longer pulses or irrigation shifts.

 It is generally recognised by almond producers that low points in orchards suffering from excessive water and nutrient application are prone to diseases such as hull-rot, and nut retention after harvest.
 Recent research has shown how these wet areas can become focal points for the accumulation of mummified nuts and subsequent build-up of carpophilus beetle populations that lead to higher levels of crop damage.
 This provides further incentive to reduce drip irrigation system drainage.